taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 2

 Asoka lies on their back in the interstitial space of the ship, surrounded by canned food, packets of freeze-dried fruits and vegetables, and a pile of institutional white flour bread rolls.
 They've turned off their camouflage, and we see that their clothes are now embroidered with eSyrup thread, which glimmer in elaborate, rune-like patterns.
 Asoka now also wears a utility belt, and out of one pocket we see the trailing ends of the fabric tape that sealed and hid Asoka's entry panel.
-They've pulled off their head veil in order to stuff one of the bread rolls into their mouth.
+They've pulled aside their head veil in order to stuff one of the bread rolls into their mouth.
+Their eyes are full of tears -- of gratitude for the food, of homesickness, of anxiety, of wanting to be free of the metal walls around them.

+Asoka: *"Jeshua's bread was so much better..."*

+Iri: *"Don't cry while you eat, you'll choke on your snot!"*

+Asoka drags their sleeve across their eyes to clear the tears, then sits up to eat in earnest.
+Asoka tears open a package of dried fruits and nuts and shovels the food into their mouth.

+Iri: *"Slow down!
+Do you wanna choke on your food instead?"*

+Asoka: *"Where are you anyway?"*

+We see Iri clinging invisibly to the ceiling of the command deck.

+Iri: *"I'm trying to figure out where we are..."*